Kitura/BlueSignals/README.md

 server.run()
 ```
-Additionally, convenience API's that build on the basic API specified above are provided that will allow for trapping multiple signals each to a separate handler or to a single handler.
+Additionally, convenience API's that build on the basic API specified above are provided that will allow for trapping multiple signals, each to a separate handler or to a single handler.
 - `trap(signals signals: [(signal: Signal, action: SigActionHandler)])` - This lets you trap multiple signals to separate handlers in a single function call.
 - `trap(signals signals: [Signal], action: SigActionHandler)` - This API lets you trap multiple signals to a common handler.

 #### Raising a signal
+- `raise(signal signal: Signal)` - This API is used to send an operating system signal to your application.

 This example illustrates how to use Signals to raise a signal with the OS, in this case `SIGABRT`.
 ```